 Return the car to the lessor not later than 15 days after delivering the termination notice.

 The lease ends after you've completed all of these steps.

-If you paid any lease amounts in advance, the car lease company has to refund those amounts to you within 30 days after you end the lease.
+If you paid any lease amounts in advance, the leasing company has to refund those amounts to you within 30 days after you end the lease.

-In addition to the federal law, many states have their own statutes that provide protections for servicemembers in certain legal situations.
+In addition to federal law, many states have statutes that protect servicemembers in specific legal situations.